Getting Started¶

 Gurobi¶

-The currently supported version is 11.0.x.
+The currently supported version is 11.0.x and 12.0.0.
 Other versions may work but are not tested.

 For Gurobi, the automatic detection looks for the following things in order: